chrisseaton/rhizome/doc/parser.md

 Each Ruby implementation has a different internal bytecode format, so we actually have one parser corresponding to each implementation.
-They use simple regular expressions to translate the different formats to the RubyJIT bytecode format, described in another document.
+They use simple regular expressions to translate the different formats to the Rhizome bytecode format, described in another document.

 ### Why we need it

-The RubyJIT parser takes the multiple bytecode formats used by the different Ruby interpreters, which have different design goals and technologies, and translates them into the single, simpler, more explicit format of the RubyJIT bytecode.
+The Rhizome parser takes the multiple bytecode formats used by the different Ruby interpreters, which have different design goals and technologies, and translates them into the single, simpler, more explicit format of the Rhizome bytecode.

 ### How it works